cakerawala/.github/profile/README.md

 ![cakerawala-div.jpg](https://i.postimg.cc/6psvf6pp/cakerawala-div.jpg)

-At Cakerawala, we're all about pushing the boundaries of what's possible through open source software.
-Our goal is to leverage the collective wisdom of the contributors to innovate.
-We're united by our shared appreciation for the power of open source to make an impact in STEM education.
+At Cakerawala, we're united by our shared appreciation for the power of open source to make an impact in education.
+Our aim is to develop an AI tool that adapts and optimizes its knowledge base to deliver personalized learning materials.

 ## Be a part of the universe

-To become a part of Cakerawala, you can submit a pull request to our public [proofs-of-concept](https://github.com/cakerawala/proofs-of-concept) repository.
+To become a part of Cakerawala, you can contribute to our public [proofs-of-concept](https://github.com/cakerawala/proofs-of-concept) repository.
 We welcome proof of concept (POC) implementations in any open source language or framework.
-Once your pull request is approved, you'll be granted membership status to *@cakerawala/contributors*, and your POC will be publicly available for others to use for free education.
+Once your pull request is approved, you will be granted membership status to *@cakerawala/contributors*, and the POC will be publicly available for others to use for free education.

 - [What is Proof of Concept (POC)](https://github.com/cakerawala/proofs-of-concept/wiki/Introduction)
 - [Is open source = free?](https://github.com/cakerawala/proofs-of-concept)
 - [How to submit your POC](https://github.com/cakerawala/proofs-of-concept/wiki/Guideline#how-to-submit-poc)

 Cakerawala discusses the latest advancements in technology and explores innovative ideas in science.
-We urge members to take part, make contributions, and help shape the community.
+Members are urged to take part, make contributions, and help shape the community.

 ### Who runs Cakerawala?

-If you want to know more about Cakerawala's contributors, check out our [Wiki](https://github.com/cakerawala/.github/wiki), and our [FAQ](https://github.com/cakerawala/.github/wiki/FAQs) section for any questions you may have.
+If you want to know more about the contributors, check out our [Wiki](https://github.com/cakerawala/.github/wiki), and our [FAQ](https://github.com/cakerawala/.github/wiki/FAQs) section for any questions you may have.